 “We can give airlines some cushion to defend against tougher times and increase their ability to cope with changing conditions— something machine learning is perfectly suited for,” says FLYR CTO and co-founder Alexander Mans.

-FLYR, a travel tech company focused on commercial aviation revenue management and dynamic pricing analytics, has raised more than $10 million in a second round funding to promote R&D, hiring and product updates as it takes on more global airline clients as an enterprise-facing business.
+FLYR, a travel tech company focused on commercial aviation revenue management and dynamic pricing analytics, has raised more than $10 million in a second round funding to promote R&D, hiring and product updates as it takes on more global airline clients as an enterprise-facing business, Kambr Media has learned from several sources outside the company.

 The funding, which brings the company’s total raised to over $25 million, comes amid elevated investment activity and intensifying competition in the race to enhance airlines’ RM systems.
 Just last week, aviation booking startup Volantio followed up its February $2.6 million Series B with an additional investment from Amadeus Ventures.